BordonaliMattia/BordonaliMattia/README.md

 # WeatherDress

-A minimalistic iOS app that shows current weather and suggests how to dress.
-Includes a widget for quick glance advice.
+A minimalistic iOS app that fetches the current weather and suggests what to wear.
+The project also includes a simple WidgetKit extension for at-a-glance advice.

 ## Features
-- Fetches weather from the open-meteo API
+- Fetches weather data from the [Open‑Meteo](https://open-meteo.com/) API (no key required)
-- Simple SwiftUI interface
+- Clean SwiftUI interface
-- WidgetKit extension
+- Widget for quick clothing tips
+- Configurable latitude and longitude in `WeatherService`

 ## Building
-Open `WeatherDressApp` in Xcode and build/run.
+1. Open the `WeatherDressApp` folder in Xcode (iOS 15+).
+2. Add the files to a new iOS app project or Swift package.
+3. Build and run on a simulator or device.

+## Note
+The project compiles only on macOS with Xcode because it uses SwiftUI and WidgetKit.
+Running `swiftc` on Linux will fail as those frameworks are unavailable.